chalatz/tours/pages/links/parks-natural-beauty/seven-springs.md

   author: 'Nick '
   copyright: NK for Rhodes Private Tours, 2018
   abstract: The Seven Springs Rhodes, Epta Piges
-title: The Seven Springs in Rhodes Greece
+title: The Seven Springs Rhodes, Epta Piges
 summary: One of the most charming destinations on Rhodes , Seven Springs offers a cool, magical landscape, a real oasis, especially in the heat of high summer, swamped in greenery.
 The Seven Springs is a valley flowing with clear springs and covered